Is the Fine Tuned Universe Evidence of a Divine Creator?

 In other words, this isn't a new idea, a possible interpretation of the facts.
 It's an outstanding claim and any and all evidence that support that claim need to be seen in that light.

 Of course, some proofs can also double as leading evidence – and I think that the fine-tuning of the universe is one such example.
 As Professor Paul Davies stated – the universe certainly looks designed.
 And what he means by that is that the more you study the universe, the more you understand the laws of physics and nature and how they work together the more the universe looks designed.

 Now, a universe that looks designed certainly indicates that there is a designer.
-True, it could be a mirage, there could be a naturalistic explanation, just like our imaginary gun could have been stolen.
+True, it could be a mirage, just like our imaginary gun could have been stolen.
 And it is legitimate to investigate those naturalistic possibilities.
-But none of this changes the fact that a universe that looks designed is leading evidence for a some sort of designer.
-[It also doesn’t change the fact that those naturalistic explanations may also point to G-d, like our fine-tuned-universe does, but that’s another conversation for a later time].
+But none of this changes the fact that a universe that looks designed is leading evidence for some sort of designer.

 I point all of this out so that we can understand where we are coming from as we begin to further investigate the claim that the universe is fine-tuned.
 It's important to understand that we are coming at this from thousands of years of history – from the vantage point of "In the beginning, G-d created the heavens and the earth".
 It is equally important to understand that a fine-tuned-universe serves as a piece of evidence for a fine-tuner in and of itself.

 All of this is important because it fundamentally changes how we relate to the different philosophers and scientists who argue that the fine-tuned universe is not evidence for a Divine Creator.
-How so I hope to make clear as we enter deeper into this conversation.
+How so we will make clear as we enter deeper into this conversation.